Close Menu

 The real goal is simpler: be the parent who can handle the tantrum without falling apart yourself.

-You won’t prevent every public meltdown.
 But you can get better at handling them with patience and calm.

-But I’m getting better at staying calm, and the next time he hits me with that sassy protest face?
-I’ll just try not to laugh.
+But I am getting better at staying calm, and the next time he hits me with that sassy protest face?

 Disclaimer: I am a parent and a university educator, not a licensed child psychologist or pediatrician.
 This guide is based on my personal parenting experience and conflict resolution background.
 Always consult your child’s pediatrician for professional medical or psychological advice regarding your child’s behavior and development.